nuuuwan/news_lk3_data/README.md

 *2024-02-27 10:50:00* · [`adaderanalk`](https://www.adaderana.lk/news/97560/sri-lanka-to-establish-children-of-gaza-fund-to-aid-victims-of-violence) · `en`

-The Cabinet of Ministers has approved a proposal seeking to create a ‘Children of Gaza Fund’ in aid of the victims of violence in the war-torn Palestinian enclave.
+The Cabinet of Ministers has approved a proposal seeking to create a ‘Children of Gaza Fund’ in aid of the victims of violence in the besieged Palestinian enclave.

-President Ranil Wickremesinghe has tabled the proposal at the Cabinet meeting held on Monday (Feb.26), according to the President’s Media Division (PMD).
+President Ranil Wickremesinghe has tabled the proposal at the Cabinet meeting held on Monday (Feb.26), according to a statement from the President’s Media Division (PMD).

-Meanwhile, all ministries and state institutions have been instructed to forego Ifthar celebrations and contribute to this fund.
+As such, President Wickremesinghe and Prime Minister Dinesh Gunawardena have instructed all ministries and state institutions to forego the Iftar celebrations and contribute to this fund.

-The Sri Lankan government’s donation of USD 1 million will be distributed through official UN agencies to aid affected children.
+Contributions from the members of the public are encouraged for this endeavour, the PMD said.

-PMD said contributions to the fund by the citizens are encouraged.
+The Sri Lankan government’s donation of USD 1 million will be distributed through official UN agencies to support the health needs of war-affected children in the Gaza Strip.

-◼️
+...

 [Data](articles/cc5c5b90.json)